Thriving in America: Megaregions, Megatrends and Small Business Growth

 • People Management: Manage expenses, documents, people director, vacation, etc.

-• Reporting and Analytics: Headcount reports payroll reports, org charts, and growth
+• Reporting and Analytics: Headcount reports, payroll reports, org charts, and growth

 Deel HR is free for companies with less than 200 employees.